in

 Geosite 34

-Fitjartun in the centre of the village is a fine example of the use of local granite.
-The wall was cut and built by the Finn Hjalmar Taipale in 1956.
+Fitjartun, located in the center of the village, is a fine example of the use of local granite.
+The wall was carved and built by the Finn Hjalmar Taipale in 1952.

 The stone fence around Fitjar church is remains from the old stone church from early 1100 wich was replaced in 1867.